TheHopeTechTeam/25fwd_BE/README.md

 5. (Email) Once the API is online, hit the health flow with a test payment that includes `cardholder.email`.
 The console logs `emailService` messages showing whether the SMTP transport authenticated and if the email was dispatched.

 ## Endpoints you can call
-- `POST /api/payment`
+- `POST /payment`
   - Body: `{ prime, amount, cardholder }`, where `cardholder` includes `phoneCode`, `phone_number`, `name`, `email`, optional receipt metadata, and the new `campus` key that identifies which campus initiated the donation.
   - Behavior: Calls TapPay immediately; queues a DB write only when `status === 0`.
 The email service also triggers here (best-effort) to send an HTML receipt via Gmail.
 Errors during TapPay surface as HTTP 500 with `Failed to add payment to processing queue.`
-- `POST /api/getall`
+- `POST /getall`
   - Body: `{ googleSecret, lastRowID }`.
   - Behavior: Requires the secret to match; returns `{ data: [...] }` sorted by `id`, filtered to rows where `env = 'production'` and `amount > 1`.
 Pass `0` to fetch everything that matches those conditions.
 - `GET /stats`
   - Headers: Set `Authorization: Basic base64(:<STATS_PASSWORD>)` (username is ignored; send an empty string before the colon).
-  - Behavior: Renders the Tailwind dashboard defined in `views/stats.ejs`, pulling giving data via `givingModel.getAll()` and letting the client-side script aggregate totals.
+  - Behavior: Renders the Tailwind dashboard defined in `views/stats.ejs`, pulling giving data via `givingModel.get(0)` and letting the client-side script aggregate totals; the page now includes by-campus bar charts and weekly trends.

 ## Troubleshooting
 - **`column "is_success" of relation "confgive" does not exist`** – The code inserts into `is_success`, but your table predates the column.
 Add the column manually using the SQL snippet above or drop/recreate the table via `schema.sql`.